ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 binary executable of the runsolver tool.
 This allows Sparkle to make fair time measurements for all configuration experiments.

-**Note**: Currently the runsolver binary has to be in every solver directory, it can be found in the ``Examples/Resources/Solvers/PbO-CCSAT-Generic/`` directory.
+.. note:: Currently the runsolver binary has to be in every solver directory, it can be found in the ``Examples/Resources/Solvers/PbO-CCSAT-Generic/`` directory.

 .. _dir:solvers_selection: